Skip to content

 What Skills Should a 3D Modeler Have?

-Depending on the roles and responsibilities mentioned above, a 3D modeler should have several or all skills as follows:
+Depending on the roles and responsibilities mentioned above in a 3D modeling company, a modeler should have several or all skills as follows:

 • Sculpting Technique: The sensitivity to sculpt forms like virtual clay, establishing proper anatomy and proportions.
 An intuitive sense of shape, weight and depth is mandatory.
 And knowledge of the differences between modeling and sculpting.